irebuf/dncs-lab/README.md

   In the first (A) there are host-1-a, host-1-b, switch and router-1; This net is split in two vlan.
-The vlan with the tag 170 link router-1 with host-1-a, on the other side we have vlan 171 that link always router-1 with host-1-b. \\
+The vlan with the tag 170 link router-1 with host-1-a, on the other side we have vlan 171 that link always router-1 with host-1-b. <br>
-  The second (B) Subnetwork link the two router of the topology eachother. // In the last one, the third (C) the net link router-2 with host-2-c.
+  The second (B) Subnetwork link the two router of the topology eachother. <br>
+  In the last one, the third (C) the net link router-2 with host-2-c.